 Parameter Description Sequence You can click on the Browse button next to the Sequence field to browse for and select the AAF or XML sequence which you exported from your video editing software.
-Options Process Audio Changes to audio tracks, new audio tracks, deleted audio tracks, as well as

-Parameter Description changes to sound clips, their in and out points, their volume envelope, deleted sound clips and new sound clips in the imported sequence will be conformed into your Storyboard Pro project.
+Parameter Description Options Process Panels Checking this option will provide you with options for how panels will be imported in the process of conformation.
+Create Layers from PSD files If you are importing a PSD file to Storyboard Pro, checking this option will ensure the PSD files import as multiple Storyboard layers.
+Use the Scene Reference track to conform scenes Checking this option will use the timing of each scene to accurately place each panel into place upon import after conformation with a third-party software.
+This item is only available if Process Panel is checked.
+Process Audio Tracks Changes to audio tracks, new audio tracks, deleted audio tracks, as well as changes to sound clips, their in and out points, their volume envelope, deleted sound clips and new sound clips in the imported sequence will be conformed into your Storyboard Pro project.
 Uncheck this option if you do not wish to make any changes to your project's audio tracks and sound clips.
-Process Video Changes to panels such as their cue time, their length, their order, deleted panels, new panels, transitions, camera movements and, in the case of XML sequences, layers and layer animations in the imported sequence will be conformed into your Storyboard Pro project.
+Process Video Tracks Changes to panels such as their cue time, their length, their order, deleted panels, new panels, transitions, camera movements and, in the case of XML sequences, layers and layer animations in the imported sequence will be conformed into your Storyboard Pro project.
 Uncheck this option if you do not wish to make any changes to your project's storyboard and animatic, but only to the audio tracks or captions.
 You can import audio tracks composed from scratch in a video editing software by exporting them into an XML or AAF sequence, then importing the sequence via this dialog, with the Process Video option unchecked.
-Changes to the panel captions in the imported sequence will be conformed into your Storyboard Pro project.
-Process Captions NOTE If you exported your captions without Rich Text Formatting, and made changes to them, they will lose their formatting when the changed captions are imported into your project.
+Process Markers Checking this option will allow the timeline markers created in Premiere Pro, Avid, or from Storyboard Pro to appear in Storyboard Pro upon import after conformation.
+Process Captions Changes to the panel captions in the imported sequence will be conformed into your Storyboard Pro project.

+Parameter Description NOTE If you exported your captions without Rich Text Formatting, and made changes to them, they will lose their formatting when the changed captions are imported into your project.
 Report When you click on the Import button, this will display information about each step of the conformation process, as well as any error it encounters in the process, if any.
 Import Once you have selected the XML or AAF sequence and the options you want, click on the Import button to import the sequence and apply to changes that were made to it to your Storyboard Pro project.
 Close Dismiss this dialog box.